TehShrike/get-text-fit-size/readme.md

 There may be some weirdnesses with bold fonts on Safari.
 Open an issue or PR if you know anything.

+Works in all modern browsers except IE or Edge.

 # License

 [WTFPL](http://wtfpl2.com)